salesking/json_schema_tools/README.md

     client.name = 'Mändy'

 Rather like a namespace?
-Good idea, but the class or module must be defined.
+Good idea, but don't forget the class or module must be defined.

-    module SalesKing; end
     SchemaTools::KlassFactory.build namespace: SalesKing
     client = SalesKing::Client.new

-Add a custom schema reader
+Add a custom schema reader most likely usefull in conjunction with a custom path

     reader = SchemaTools::Reader.new
-    reader.path = HappyPdf::Schema.path
-    SchemaTools::KlassFactory.build reader: reader
+    SchemaTools::KlassFactory.build reader: reader, path: HappyPdf::Schema.path

 ## Real world examples